Country code top-level domains in Trinidad and Tobago

-Domains with '.tt' extensions are not very common as Trinis naturally gravitate to the ubiquitous '.com' because it's the accepted standard.
-The local extension is also more expensive, but there are advantages to having one.
+Domains with ‘.tt’ extensions are not very common as Trinis naturally gravitate to the very comfortable ‘.com’.
+Even the availability of literally hundreds of new extensions get the cold shoulder.
+The local extension is relatively more expensive, but there are reasons to consider using.

-The Trinidad and Tobago Network Information Centre (TTNIC) manages the registration of domain names within the TT (Trinidad and Tobago) Top Level Domain.
+The Trinidad and Tobago Network Information Centre (TTNIC) manages the registration of domain names within the TT (Trinidad & Tobago) Top Level Domain.

-TT domains I’ve observed that few clients ever entertain the notion of website with a .tt extension, so much so it’s almost like it doesn’t even exist.
-The only time they’ll use the ‘tt’ is to slap it on a .com domain when the name they want is already taken and voilà they have a localized domain!
+Few Trinis entertain the notion a .tt extension for their website, it’s like they don’t exist.
+That’s partly due to the fact that it’s not actively marketed, so it’s out-of-sight-out-of-mind.
+The only time we use ‘tt’ is to slap it on a .com domain when the name we want is already taken and voilà we have a ‘local’ domain!

-There are many advantages of using our local extension, but it all boils down to your website objectives and your preferences.
+There are many inherent advantages of using a local extension, but it all boils down to your website objectives and your preferences.

 The only time Trinis use the ‘tt’ is to slap it on a .com domain when their name is already taken and voilà they have a localized domain!

 It’s a fact that search engines differentiate between country code top level domains (ccTLDs) and generic top level domain names (gTLDs).
-Generally, I recommend a .tt domain to client when I see their site giving out a ‘national’ vibe, i.e. when I think it would helpful to its branding.
+Generally, we would recommend a .tt domain to client if their site needs to project a ‘national’ vibe, and if only it would helpful to its branding.

 Using .TT for branding for local and international visitors

-I think our local extension would be very helpful for websites that need to project a distinct Trinidad & Tobago persona, for example tourism sites or sites that have a national appeal like organizations, associations, schools and non-profits.
+Our local extension could be very helpful for websites that need to project a distinct Trinidad & Tobago positioning, for example tourism sites, or sites that have a national appeal like organizations, associations, schools and non-profits.
 People would normally expect that these sites would be .tt, and perhaps have more confidence in them because of the impression that the site is really speaking to them.

 Using .TT for a creative 'Domain Hack'

-It’s probably the first time you’re seeing the term ‘domain hack’, I’m sure.
-It’s where you use the extension as the ending part of your domain name.
-And you probably don’t know this but the founder of WordPress Matt Mullenweg has done such a hack for his personal website some time ago in 2008 www.ma.tt.
+It’s probably the first time you’re seeing the term ‘domain hack.
+In this case, it’s where you use the extension as the ending part of your domain to creatively spell out a name or phrase that ends in ‘tt’.
+You probably don’t know this, but literally the founder of WordPress, Matt Mullenweg has used our own .TT domain extension for his personal website in 2008 www.ma.tt.
 YES OUR .TT EXTENSION!

 Of course you’ll have to get creative as not many words end in TT.